Gastric Sleeve Surgery

 • There is no dumping syndrome, which can occur with gastric bypass surgery.

-• There are fewer issues with ulcers among people who take NSAIDs (like ibuprofen).
+• There are fewer issues with ulcers among people who take NSAIDs (like ibuprofen) or steroids.

 Learn more about other common types of weight loss surgeries and their overall benefits.